Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       kubectl rollout status statefulset -n services cray-keycloak
       ```

 1. Re-apply the `cray-keycloak-users-localize` Helm chart with the updated `customizations.yaml` file.

    1. Determine the `cray-keycloak-users-localize` chart version that is currently deployed.

       ```bash
       helm ls -A -a | grep cray-keycloak-users-localize | awk '{print $(NF-1)}' cray-keycloak-users-localize-1.5.6
       ```

    1. Create a manifest file that will be used to reapply the same chart version.

-      ```bash
+      Create the file `./cray-keycloak-users-localize-manifest.yaml` with the following contents:

-      cat << EOF > ./cray-keycloak-users-localize-manifest.yaml
+      ```yaml
       apiVersion: manifests/v1beta1
       metadata:
         name: reapply-cray-keycloak-users-localize